 c) Serious wife material

-But the problem is that the tests are sometimes not accurate.
-They can mistype you and lead you down the wrong path.
+The upside of the free tests is that they are free (duh!) and easy to do.
+The downside is that there’s often no information about the credentials of whoever designed the test and whether it has been scientifically validated.
+So they could mistype you and lead you down the wrong path.
 Or they may not be able to type you at all.
-When my husband took one of the tests, the results were inconclusive on three out of the four traits.
+When my husband took one of the tests, the results were inconclusive on three out of the four preference pairs.

-Let’s look at the pairs of personality traits in more detail:
+Let’s look at the pairs of personality preferences in more detail:

 Introversion and extraversion are orientations to life.
 What energizes you and where do you like to turn your attention?

 Some people prefer to turn inward and pay a lot of attention to their inner world of thoughts and ideas.
-These introverts are more reserved and need time alone to recharge their batteries.
+People who prefer introversion tend to be more reserved and need more time alone to recharge their batteries.
 Introverts usually pause and consider before speaking or taking action.
 Introversion is often confused with shyness, but not all introverts are shy.
 Introverts simply enjoy and have a need to spend some quiet time by themselves.
 When it comes to relationships, most introverts would take a few close friendships over a large number of acquaintances.

-Other people prefer to turn outward to the external world of people and things.
-These extraverts are more outgoing and expressive.
+Other people prefer to spend more time turning outward to the external world of people and things.
+The people who prefer extraversion tend to be more outgoing and expressive.
 They feel energized by being social and active.
-Many extraverts like to think out loud – talk first, think later – and they like to have a lot of people in their lives to talk to.
+They usually like to think out loud – talk first, think later – and they like to have a lot of people in their lives to talk to.